Yang Yi (translator): Early life and education

 Born in Tianjin in 1919, Yang Jingru was the youngest child of Yang Yuzhang, the first president of the Tianjin branch of Bank of China during the Republican era.
 Her father, who had married her mother as a second wife, died the year she was born.
 Her brother, Yang Xianyi, went on to become an internationally known literary translator, while her sister, Yang Minru, became a professor of classical literature.

 From the age of eight, Yang attended the church-run Chinese and Western Girls' School, learning English by watching foreign films.
 In 1935, the 9 December movement made her want to do more than read books to help China resist Japanese aggression.
 Like many teenagers, Yang read the novel Family by Ba Jin.
 Depressed by her own circumstances, which she likened to being trapped in a "golden cage", Yang wrote to a formal letter to Ba Jin about her frustration.
 To her surprise, Ba Jin wrote back, and they continued exchanging letters for over fifty years, bonding over a shared love of literature.
 She later compiled 60 of the letters Ba Jin had written and annotated them, in a book called The Collection of the Mud in Snow (雪泥集).

 Ba Jin assured her that "the future will be beautiful", (Note: The sentence Yang often quoted from Bai was "未来是美好的".) and encouraged her to write.
 Yang Yi published her first poems in 1936.
 In 1937, she graduated from high school and was accepted to Nankai University, but her life changed with the capture of northern China including Tianjin by Japanese forces, at the outbreak of the Second Sino-Japanese War.
 Following the arrest of Shao Gunxiang, the editor-in-chief of a magazine she had contributed to pseudonymously, Yang feared reprisal for the anti-Japanese sentiments in her poetry, and fled Japanese-occupied Tianjin on 7 July 1938, one year after the Marco Polo Bridge Incident.
-Journeying through Hong Kong and Annam with one of her cousins, she eventually arrived in Kunming.
+Journeying through British Hong Kong and Annam with one of her cousins, she eventually arrived in Kunming.

 In Kunming, Yang entered Southwestern Associated University, originally intending to study Chinese literature.
 On the advice of writer Shen Congwen, who was teaching at the university, Yang changed her major to English instead, and decided to focus on literary translation in the foreign languages department.
 Active in campus life, Yang joined the literary society with poets such as Mu Dan, as well as her future husband, Zhao Ruihong; participated in the Yunnan branch of the Anti-enemy Literature and Art Association; and contributed poetry to the magazine Songs of War (战歌) and Ta Kung Pao.
 After two years, Yang moved to the foreign languages department at Chongqing National Central University.
 During her college years, Yang studied with many leading scholars of translation such as Chen Jia and Pan Jiaxun.